 Project Embrace's journey began in 2012 when its first initiative The Pocket Advocate was awarded an innovation and development grant of £80K from the London Borough of Camden, which was match funded by Project Embrace with a further investment of £130K.

 The Pocket Advocate has since been used by a variety of local and national organisations, including Rethink Mental Illness and Wish, to raise awareness and provide support for people in a range of environments including education, healthcare, probation, employment, and the workplace.

-Following our work with The Pocket Advocate Project Embrace collaborated with award winning Director Tatiane Feres, to produce a short film with the aim to challenge stigma and discrimination associated with mental health.
+Following our work with The Pocket Advocate Project Embrace collaborated with award winning Director Tatiane Feres, to produce the short film 'One and Other'.
+The film challenges discrimination

 In the same year Project Embrace began its work with the University of the Arts London to translate and pilot The Pocket Advocate for students and staff.